“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 As a child I remember drawing all the time.
-It started when I was younger and used to copy characters (X-Men mostly) out of the comic books I used to collect.
-One time I remember showing a drawing of one of the characters to my dad.
+It started when I was younger.
+I used to copy characters (X-Men mostly) out of the comic books I used to collect.
+One time I remember showing one of the drawings to my dad.
 He looked at it and told me there was no way I could have drawn it.
 He said that I must have traced it.
-I persisted and showed him the comic book I had copied it from; when he compared the drawings and saw that the scale didn’t match he had nothing left to do but apologize for telling me he thought I traced it.
+I persisted and showed him the comic book I had copied it from.
+When he compared the drawings and saw that the scale didn’t match he had nothing left to do but apologize for telling me he thought I traced it.

 My time as a liberal…

-Lasted about as long as a blink-of-the-eye in the grand scheme of things.
+Lasted about as long as a blink of an eye in the grand scheme of things.

 I still remember thinking at one point, that money was silly and that people should just have what they needed and give what they could.
 I never studied Marxism formally but there was a time in my life where I believed in the ideology of socialism and the principles of communism.
 I think it is a natural progression in the development of a curious mind.
 The exploration of a truly ideal society is appealing to everyone at some level.